Inside Legalweek 2026: Takeaways for law firms

 6. There are lots of differing definitions of case management

-As I chatted with attendees, I noticed that many of them had different definitions of what case management means.
+Talking with attendees, it was clear that many of them had different definitions of what case management means.
 Ask 10 people, and you’ll get 10 different answers.
-It all depended on who I was talking to and what role they play in the process.
+It all depended on what role they play in the firm.
 Litigation support professionals, paralegals, associates, and partners may all define case management differently.

 These assorted definitions make sense when we consider the different parts of the process each role is responsible for and the variety of point solutions they may use to accomplish their work.
 Point solutions that consider themselves case management tools may help with case chronology, electronic bundling, transcript management, or some other workflow – but they rarely address more than one litigation use case effectively.

 This means that firms must invest in multiple tools, navigate different systems to access information, and manually manage processes.
-It can quickly become an organizational nightmare – which is why a platform that can do it all (like Opus 2 Case Management) is so valuable.
+It can quickly become an organizational nightmare – which is why a platform that can do it all (like Opus 2 Cases) is so valuable.

 7. Lawyer tech adoption is still a challenge